CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/1~VS_Code.md

 ![VS Code New Terminal](imgs/vscode/VSC_Trash.png)

 Finally, you can fullscreen and unfullscreen the terminal with the up/down arrow icon.
-To open/close the bottom panel, use Ctrl/Cmd+\` (this is the backtick, right below the escape key).
+To open/close the bottom panel, use Ctrl/Cmd+\` .

 The next icon on the sidebar is **Search** (Ctrl/Cmd+Shift+F), this allows you to search for things in multiple files, you can find and replace as well as specify the files to include or exclude.